Honestabe9/IoTSmartParkingSystem/README.md

 As this is finished, attach the antenna of your LoRa devices, configure them to be connected to your computing machines (mainly PCs/laptops) with your USB (Type-C) cable of choice, and be within range of an accessible MQTT server.

-Hook up the main GT-U7 module to its receiver and wire that to the Heltec LoRa according to the correct pins from the [rough wiring diagram](https://github.com/Honestabe9/IoTSmartParkingSystem/blob/main/Group8Final/DemoSlides/IoT%20Smart%20Parking%20System%20-%20Demo.pdf).
+Hook up the main GT-U7 module to its receiver and wire that to the Heltec LoRa according to the correct pins from the rough wiring diagram (in the demo slides).
 You can reference Heltec Automation's [pin map](https://github.com/Honestabe9/IoTSmartParkingSystem/blob/main/Group8Final/FinalWiFi/HTIT-WB32LA(F)_V3.png) and [schematic](https://github.com/Honestabe9/IoTSmartParkingSystem/blob/main/Group8Final/FinalWiFi/HTIT-WB32LA(F)_V3_Schematic_Diagram.pdf) of the device to double-check connections.

 Afterward, once you get all of that situated, get build and upload your code onto the LoRa.
 Arrange your port and serial monitor to work accordingly, and get running!